mjackson/history-server/README.md

 # history-server

-[`history-server`](https://npmjs.com/package/history-server) is an HTTP server for single-page apps that use the HTML5 `history` API including `history.pushState`, `history.replaceState`, and the `popstate` event.
-The server is capable of serving multiple apps from the same domain and is built on top of [`express`](https://www.npmjs.com/package/express).
+[`history-server`](https://npmjs.com/package/history-server) is an HTTP server for websites that are composed of many single-page apps (i.e. apps that use the HTML5 `history` API including `history.pushState`, `history.replaceState`, and the `popstate` event).
+The server is capable of serving many apps from various directories and even different hosts, all from the same domain.

 ## Installation